 By Chris George

-Chris George is a resident of St. Catharines, Ontario and a member of NASK
+Chris George is a resident of St. Catharines, Ontario and a member of the Niagara Anaphylaxis Knowledge and Support Group

-(Click on Niagara At Large at http://www.niagaraatlarge.com for more news and commentary on matters of interest and concern to residents in our greater Niagara region.)
+(Visit Niagara At Large at www.niagaraatlarge.com – Niagara’s independent online site for posting news and commentary on matters of interest and concern to residents in our greater Niagara region and beyond.)